Joey Meneses Player Props: Nationals vs. Padres

-The Washington Nationals, including Joey Meneses and his .463 slugging percentage in past 10 games, including five extra-base hits but no home run), take on starter Ryan Weathers and the San Diego Padres at Nationals Park, Wednesday at 7:05 PM ET.
+The Washington Nationals, including Joey Meneses and his .450 slugging percentage in past 10 games, including five extra-base hits but no home run), take on starting pitcher Blake Snell and the San Diego Padres at Nationals Park, Thursday at 4:05 PM ET.

-In his last game, he went 1-for-4 with a double and an RBI against the Padres.
+He had a one-hit showing in his last game (1-for-3) against the Padres.

 Joey Meneses Game Info & Props vs. the Padres